 The online poker market is forever segmented into privately-owned groups still willing to service US players for real-money games and publicly-owned corporations who will only host poker games for the rest of the world.

 NETeller, the largest e-wallet used by US online poker sites, has $55 million in US-based player funds seized by the US government.

 Funds are eventually released back to players several months later, but no future e-wallet servicing US players is able to survive long-term.

 All UIGEA provisions are required to be enforced.
-Processing deposits and withdrawals becomes even more difficult for those sites still catering to US players.
+Processing deposits and withdrawals becomes even more difficult for poker websites still accepting US players.

 Primarily, these are PokerStars, Full Tilt Poker, and Ultimate Bet/Absolute Poker.

 April 15 becomes known as poker's infamous “Black Friday”.
-On that date US authorities unsealed the indictments against Full Tilt Poker, PokerStars, and UltimateBet/Absolute Poker.
+On that date US authorities unsealed the indictments against online poker sites Full Tilt Poker, PokerStars, and UltimateBet/Absolute Poker.